zakilive/iot-cloud-riot/bonus_small_application/saul_with_dht_and_led/README.md

 # temperity
-it is a application to check temperature with dht sensors with SAUL and give actions with led light
+it is a RIOT application to check temperature with dht sensors with SAUL and give actions with led light

 #install
 download whole temperity folder and put inside the tests directory of riot-os